Tame ramification and group cohomology

-We also give an easy elementary proof of Serre's mass formula \citer\serremass() in the tame case (and in the case when the degree is divisible by $p$ but not by $p^2$), analogous to the recent proof \citer\monatshefte() in prime degrees.
-We explicitly work out all galoisian extensions of $K$ of degree $l^3$ (for every prime $l\neq p$), including the case $l=2$ of octic dihedral or quaternionic extensions.
+We also give an easy elementary proof of Serre's mass formula \citer\serremass() in the tame case (and in the case when the degree is divisible by $p$ but not by $p^2$), analogous to the recent proof \citer\monatshefte() in prime degrees~$l$ (in both the cases $l\neq p$ and $l=p$).
+We explicitly work out all galoisian extensions of $K$ of degree $l^3$ (for every prime $l\neq p$), including the case $l=2$ of (tamely ramified) octic dihedral or quaternionic extensions.